Understanding DORA: The EU's Digital Operational Resilience Act

 The Timeline for DORA EU Implementation

-Here are the key dates of DORA’s Implementation in the EU:
+Here are the key dates of the Digital Operational Resilience Act’s Implementation in the EU:

 • November 2022: DORA was formally adopted by the European Union, marking the official starting point for the implementation process.